lukewhitehouse/groot/readme.md

 # Groot
-The root of all projects.
+The root of all projects - http://lukewhitehouse.co.uk/groot

 Groot is a class-based declarative CSS Grid system, originally derived from the amazing work Nicolas Gallagher produced with [Griddle](https://github.com/necolas/griddle).
 I've been using Griddle for many years professionally and whilst I love the overall package, its not perfect and could do with a upgrade.
 I've started Groot with the intention of being that.